Weefle/GameCore/README.md

+# GameCore
-# GameCoreA Bukkit/Spigot plugin to make it easier for developers to make MiniGame's.
+A Bukkit/Spigot plugin to make it easier for developers to make MiniGames.
 Avaible for download at:
 https://www.spigotmc.org/resources/gamecore.11391/